The Definition of Walled Gardens

 providing the content, then make money again by charging their

 subscribers for that content.
-FiOS

-is considered a walled garden.
+FiOS is considered a Walled Garden.
 FiOS

 is Verizon’s residential fiber-optic service that competes with cable.

-protocol {which is used for IPTV}
+nature.
+Internet protocol {which is used for IPTV} is a protocol that

-is a protocol that is being used more and more to create walled
+is being used more and more to create Walled Gardens.)

 and Intranets (and LANs) are not synonymous.
 Technically an Intranet is